DragonflyStats/TechAdmin/Python/PSFletter.md

 This year's PyConIE, takes place in the Radisson Blu Hotel in Dublin City Centre and consists of two days of talks, tutorials and workshops.

+PyCon 2016 will provide over 30 talks and tutorials by leading local and international thought leaders from the Python open source community.

+PyCon will feature an exciting track focused on the use of Python in Big Data and Data Science.

 ### Our Audience
 Last year, at the same venue, we sold out 300 tickets.